How to Order

 - You hire a local research assistant to do more in-depth research than our staff can provide and have that person flag a specific item(s) or folder(s) that you wish to have reproduced.

 - Use the Save As... function of your PDF reader/editor to save the Reprographics Request Form to your desktop.
 We suggest renaming it to something meaningful to you.

 - You can click into the fields of the PDF to fill out your demographic information and to specify which material you want copied.
 The finding aid or bibliographic record of the material should relate the relevant information you need to complete this form, though if you have any trouble determining this, please write to us at the address below.

 - Send the completed form(s) to firstname.lastname@example.org.

 Step 4: We will email you an invoice for the reprographics work you've requested.
 The email will provide information about payment options and an estimated completion date for your order based on your prompt payment of the invoice.
 We do not begin work on reprographics requests until payment has been received and processed.
-Your completed order will be delivered, depending on the choice indicated on your request form, either by CD/DVD (and in some cases, external hard drive) delivered by UPS, or by EFT (Electronic File Transfer), in which you are notified by email to download files directly to your computer from a Yale server.
+Your completed order will be delivered, depending on the choice indicated on your request form, either by USB (and in some cases, external hard drive) delivered by UPS, or Electronic file transfer, in which you are notified by email to download files directly to your computer from a Yale server.